 Before filming the scene where Robert Donat and Madeleine Carroll run through the countryside, Alfred Hitchcock handcuffed them together and pretended for several hours to have lost the key in order to put them in the right frame of mind for such a situation.

-The bridge on which the train stops to search for Hannay (25 minutes from the start of the film), is the famous railway bridge over the river Firth of Forth, build from 1884 till 1889.
+The bridge on which the train stops to search for Hannay (25 minutes from the start of the film), is the famous railway bridge over the Firth of Forth, build between 1882 till 1890.
 It was then one of the most complicated works of engineering craftsmanship.
-It spans 2,5 km.
+It spans almost 2.5 km.

-Robert Donat suffered from an illness that would cause him to shake and tremble, meaning that the actor would often fight shy of long takes.
+Robert Donat suffered from an illness that would cause him to shake and tremble, meaning that the actor would often fight against having to do long takes.
 Nevertheless, the scene where he has to make an impromptu speech to a paying crowd shows that he was able to mask this ailment.